Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Red cabbage.md

 9) Show them your “mystery” liquids (vinegar, water and bicarb/water) – ask them to use the indicator paper to determine which one is an acid/base.
 10) Discuss why the indicator paper doesn't change colour when dipped in water as it's neither an acid nor a base - explain the concept of neutral substances.
 11) You can also use a pipette to add a couple of drops of acidic/basic solution to the cup with cabbage juice in to make that change colour.
+12) Ask them what will happen if you add an acid and base together.
+Try mixing lemon juice and bicarb, then testing the pH.

 **OTHER THINGS TO TALK ABOUT**
 1) Structure of atoms